Falmouth-Games-Academy/comp140-gam160-game/README.md

 The player can have 3 wrong answers before being kicked out of the temple, however if the player guesses correctly then can then progress onto the next level.
 There will be 3 – 4 levels before getting to the gold and winning the game.

-The player must use a tilt sensor, to move around the level to find clues and get to the door.
+The player must use a tilt sensor or bend sensor, to move around the level to find clues and get to the door.
 Once the door is open, the player then must move the player to the portal that takes them to the next scene.

 Game mecanics: